pflooky/data-caterer-docs/docs/index.md

 <h1 class="content-spaced" align="center"> Current solutions only cover half the story </h1>

-- Specific testing frameworks that support one or limited number of data sources or transport protocol
+- Specific testing frameworks that support one or limited number of data sources or transport protocols
 - Under utilizing metadata from data catalogs or metadata discovery services
 - Testing teams having difficulties understanding when failures occur
 - Integration tests relying on external teams/services
-- Manually generating data, or worse, copying production data into lower environments
+- Manually generating data, or worse, copying/masking production data into lower environments
+- Observability pushes towards being reactive rather than proactive

 <h1 class="content-spaced" align="center"> What you need is a reliable tool that can handle changes to your data landscape.
 A clear and common
 approach that covers your whole ecosystem</h1>